heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 This view is important because it directly addresses the main research question: how attrition differs across organizational hierarchy.
 By comparing attrition rates visually, it becomes easier to identify which levels experience the highest turnover.

-The visualization clearly highlights that attrition is concentrated among entry-level employees, while higher management levels show significantly lower turnover.
-This confirms that attrition is not evenly distributed across the organization and helps identify where retention efforts should be prioritized.

 <img width="999" height="799" alt="Dashboard 2" src="https://github.com/user-attachments/assets/5691188f-04f7-4ec7-a067-6c26cc83b675" />

 ## 5.2 Attrition by Income Group ##